vu2lid/ExploreSolr/README.md

 # ExploreSolr
 Clone - import and run this as a Maven project.

-Simple Spring Boot Application that demonstrates two endpoints.
+A simple Spring Boot Application that demonstrates two endpoints.

 1. **/solr/hello-world** - accepts two string parameters and returns them as an array with some additional string.
 2. **/solr/search** - searches the configured (in application.properties) Solr instance using a query that